EMPAT94/empat94.github.io/_gs/Chapter 21 - Abaia Swamps.md

 ---

 Oh the same creature that I had identified last, I threw an Incendio.
-It immediately moved, causing a disturbance in the small area around it.
+It immediately moved away from its resting place, causing a disturbance in the small area around it.
 One of its neighbors came up to the surface for a bit, long enough for me to get a good look at its outline.

 <br />